-To be the best outcome driven, evidence based, cost effective mental health care in North Carolina for survivors of domestic abuse.
-We want to be known as the catalyst organization affecting positive change in the lives of survivors.
+To be the best outcome driven, evidence based, cost effective mental health care no matter where survivors of Domestic Abuse live.
+We want to be known as the catalyst organization affecting positive change in communities and the lives of survivors.

 VictoryLife House (VLH) is considered a start-up nonprofit.

 May 21, 2018, VLH filed their North Carolina Articles of Incorporation as a C Corp.
 July 7, VLH applied for the 501c3 designation, receiving it on July 17 (82-5055426).

 August, the Founder began posting daily Healing Hearts posts on social media to reach couples who might be struggling within their relationship in order to encourage them to consider the other.